noobz-id/xmonad-dotfiles/README.md

 3. super + shift + right click      -> Resize window Right,Down

 NOTE:
-1. Xmonad Config and stuff in: ~/.xmonad, Xmobar config: ~/.xmonad/xmobar/xmobar.hs
+1. Xmonad Config and stuff in: ~/.xmonad, Xmobar config: ~/.xmonad/xmobar/xmobarrc
 2. This config set Menu key as Super_R key, because in my keyboard layout only have Left Super key (Super_L). i don't need the Menu key, so i remap this key.
 See xmonad.hs at line #68: spawnOnce "xmodmap -e \"keysym Menu = Super_R\"" , you can delete this line if you not used my key map.
-3. Please change /home/zuliz to /home/your_user directory in xmobar.hs at lines #18 & #21, or xmobar will broken.
+3. Please change /home/zuliz to /home/your_user directory in xmobarrc at lines #18 & #21, or xmobar will broken.
 4. if you just follow my config please install required Attributes software above.
 5. all changed in xmonad.hs mustbe recompiled, use cmd: xmonad --recompile. then restart your xmonad or re-login.
 6. all auto start program moved to ~/config/autostart/*.desktop files since i use lxsession, you can add/edit/remove if you want and make sure your enabled by cheking in "Desktop Session Settings"